ltalal/dynamo/docs/guides/dynamo_deploy/README.md

 - Scaling policies
 - Frontend/backend connections

-The scripts in the `components/<backend>/launch` folder like `agg.sh` demonstrate how you can serve your models locally.
-The corresponding YAML files like `agg.yaml` show you how you could create a kubernetes deployment for your inference graph.
+The CRDs in the `examples/<engine>/deploy` folders like `agg.yaml` demonstrate how you can create a Kubernetes deployment for an inference workflow.

 ### Choosing Your Architecture Pattern